January 21, 2019

 The controversy regarding WE is far from over as the NGO grapples to protect its million dollar brand.
 On January 17, 2019, WE announced they would commence legal action against a small podcast network and news outlet in Manitoba, Canada, where journalists have no explicit legal protection from SLAPP lawsuits (Strategic Lawsuits Against Public Participation).
 This news outlet had been reporting on the WE movement since 2015.

-The following images and brief commentaries are but a tiny glimpse into the world of NGOzation and co-optation of both resistance and youth.
-Today we bear witness to what can be aptly described as the mechanisms and orchestrated movements of the non-profit industrial spectacle.
+The following images and brief commentaries are but a tiny glimpse into the world of n and co-optation of both resistance and youth.
+Today we bear witness to what can aptly be described as the mechanisms and orchestrated movements of the non-profit industrial spectacle.

-To illustrate the co-optation of youth, we will now look at the celebrity youth activists, and Climate Reality leaders Greta Thunberg and Jamie Margolin.
-We focus on these two individuals seeing as they are directly connected to the We Don’t Have Time campaign and business plan.
+To illustrate the co-optation of youth, we will now look at the celebrity youth activists and Climate Reality leaders Greta Thunberg and Jamie Margolin.
+We focus on these two individuals as they are directly connected to the We Don’t Have Time campaign and business plan.

 The Climate Reality Project and Global Utmaning.
 Greta Thunberg at far left.
 “How do we ensure that today’s decision-makers benefit and learn from young people’s commitment to the future?
 On September 26, the question attracted over 250 visitors to Kulturhuset Stadsteatern where Global Utmaning and Al Gore’s Climate Reality Project arranged seminars.”
 [Source]